aschamarthi/wa-cr-warp/README.md

 Two solvers are included:
 - `MUSCL_WA.py` — WA-3 approach
-- `WENO_PNG_Cheap.py` — WA-WENO-CR approach (11s on A100 at 512²)
+- `WENO_PNG_Cheap.py` — WA-WENO-CR approach (11s on A100 at 512², an hour and few minutes for 2048²)

 I will add the multicomponent and multiphase codes at a later date, and may even add geometries (curvilinear or immersed boundary).

 It was fun.
 Faster than nvFORTRAN for reasons I don't know.
 For example, the Riemann problem took about 24s with FORTRAN code.
+I like the CUDA code I get :)

 ## References